 Ingredients needed

-These delicious creamy potatoes use super simple ingredients and are easy to customize with your favorite cheese.
+This delicious cheesy scalloped potatoes recipe uses super simple ingredients and is easy to customize with your favorite cheese.
 Here’s what you’ll need:

 • Garlic.
 A clove of garlic adds flavor to the dish in two ways: it’s rubbed all over the pan before greasing it and is then added to the cream sauce mixture.

 • Butter.
-A couple tablespoons butter is needed to grease the pan.
+Use a small amount of butter to grease the pan.

 • Heavy cream + whole milk.
 For an incredible rich cream sauce use heavy cream and whole milk.